-Missed tests, quizzes and memory work can be made up in the Learning Center.
-Specific instructions are listed in course syllabi, and any applicable late fees are paid in the Business Office.
-Students must present receipt of payment to the Learning Center staff before make-up work can be completed.
+Missed tests, quizzes and memory work can be made up in the ARC.
+Specific instructions are listed in course syllabi, and any applicable late fees are paid in the Student Financial Services Office.
+Students must present receipt of payment to the ARC staff before make-up work can be completed.

 College: How To Workshops

-Through the Learning Center’s College: How To workshops, students are equipped with the skills necessary to succeed at Ozark.
+Through the ARC’s College: How To workshops, students are equipped with the skills necessary to succeed at Ozark.
 The workshops are open for any Ozark student to attend and cover a range of topics, such as goal setting, time management, note-taking, and test preparation.
+Here are the ARC's workshops for Fall 2017:

 Do I need to make an appointment to meet with a tutor?